by Dr. Will Cole

 3. Bone broth

 Bone broth is probably my favorite food medicine to nourish the primary home of your immune system – the gut.
 You can either make your own or purchase it already premade.
-Bonafide Provisions is my go-to brand since it is handcrafted the same way it has been for centuries: in small batches.
+Bare Bones and Kettle & Fire are my go-to brands since they use the highest quality ingredients.
 By being packaged frozen, all the real food goodness is preserved unlike most other shelf-stable carton bone broths.

 If you want to learn more about your own health case please check out our free health evaluation.
 We offer in person as well as phone and webcam consultations for people across the country and around the world.